Setting up a Minecraft Java Edition Server on Ubuntu

 [04:28:38] [Server thread/INFO]: Made username a server operator

-You can confirm the change is successful by changing the time to daytime using the in-game chat.
+The easiest way to confirm the change was successful is by changing the time to daytime using the in-game chat.
 You can bring the chat menu up by pressing the t key.

 /time set 0